 (7) A description discussion of how the utility’s fuel inventory and procurement planning practices, including the rationale, used in the development of the utility’s integrated resource planhave been taken into account and influenced the IRP development.

-(8) A description discussion of how the SO2 utility’s emission allowance inventory and procurement planning practices for any air emission regulated through an emission allowance system have been taken into account and influenced the IRP development including the rationale, used in the development of the utility’s integrated resource plan.
+(8) A description discussion of how the SO2 utility’s emission allowance inventory and procurement planning practices for any air emission have been taken into account and influenced the IRP development including the rationale, used in the development of the utility’s integrated resource plan.

 (9) A description of the generation expansion planning criteria used in developing the IRP.
-The description must fully explain the basis for the criteria selected, including an analysis and rationale for the level of system wide generation reliability assumed in the IRP.’
+The description must fully explain the basis for the criteria selected, including an analysis and rationale for the level of system wide generation reliability assumed in the IRP.

+(10) A discussion of how compliance costs for future or existing air, land, or water environmental regulations impacting generation assets have been taken into account and influenced the IRP development.

+(11) A discussion of how the utilities’ resource planning objectives, such as cost effectiveness, rate impacts, risks and uncertainty, were balanced in selecting its resource plan.

-(10) A regional, or at a minimum, Indiana specific power flow study prepared by a regional or subregional organization.
+(12) A regional, or at a minimum, Indiana specific power flow study prepared by a regional or subregional organization.
 This requirement may be met by submitting Federal Energy Regulatory Commission (FERC) Form 715, as adopted in Docket No. RM93-10-00, in effect October 30, 1993.
 The power flow study shall include the following: